Representation and reconstruction of covariance operators in linear inverse problems: Application

 \subsection{Analysis}

 Here we apply the population model introduced in Section~\ref{sec:PCcov_pop} to the HCP MEG data.
 The first part of the analysis focuses on studying dynamic functional connectivity of a specific subject.
 For this purpose, we subdivide the 6 minutes session in $n=40$ consecutive intervals.
 Each of these segments is used to compute a covariance matrix in the sensors space, resulting in $n$ covariance matrices $S_1, \ldots, S_{n}$.
+In this setting, we have one forward operator $K = K_1 = \ldots = K_n$.
 The aim is understanding the main modes of variation of the functional connectivity on the brain space of the subject.
 Thus, Algorithm~\ref{alg:InverseCovfPCA}, with $20$ iterations, is applied to $S_1, \ldots, S_{n}$ to find the PC covariance functions.